MissionToPsyche-Iridium/iridium_23f_year_sim-byu-i/documents/psyche_looks/looks.md

 ## Pictures and Why

 - [Large regions of rock and metal - Psyche asteroid illustration](https://psyche.asu.edu/gallery/large-regions-of-rock-and-metal-psyche-asteroid-illustration/)
+  - This illustration of Psyche shows the asteroid with large, distinct areas of metal and rock.
+If Psyche is separated into areas, or provinces, like this it may have experienced partial melting and separated the metals into layers.
+This could indicate that Psyche formed much like the core of a planet, which could help scientists learn more about how the Earth’s core was made.
 - [Psyche asteroid](https://psyche.asu.edu/gallery/psyche-asteroid/)
+  - This illustration shows Psyche with small patches of rock and metal scattered around the surface.
+This scattered distribution of materials may indicate that Psyche is more “raw”, having not undergone intense heating.
+This can help scientists understand how planetesimals, or early planets, formed early in the Solar System.
 - [Psyche](https://psyche.asu.edu/gallery/psyche/)
+  - This is the most classic illustration of Psyche.
+It shows the asteroids irregular shape as well as its metallic and rocky surface.
+The irregularity of Psyche and the metallic and rock makeup may indicate that the asteroid could be a remnant core of a planet in the early solar system.
 - [Psyche close-up](https://psyche.asu.edu/gallery/psyche-close-up/)
+  - This illustration of Psyche emphasizes the uneven and rugged terrain created from the rock and metal that makes up the asteroid.
+Studying the craters, and tracing back the impacts, can help scientists understand the early solar system.
 - [Artist's conception of the Psyche asteroid](https://psyche.asu.edu/gallery/artists-conception-of-the-psyche-asteroid/)
+  - This illustration of Psyche is more artistic, and shows the metals that make Psyche with a green tint.
+The different smooth and rocky areas may indicate how the asteroid cooled unevenly, pointing to Psyche having a possible pre-planet origin.
+This can help scientists learn more about how planet cores were formed.